gridiron-zone/furya/docs/concepts/general-concepts.md

 Trustee is a special type of user who will receive funds from CommunityTaxUsage proposals

-## GRID Token
+## FURY Token

-The GRID hub has its own native token known as *GRID*.
+The FURY hub has its own native token known as *FURY*.
 It is designed to serve three purposes in the network.

-- **Staking.** Similar to the ATOM token in the Cosmos Hub, the GRID token will be used as a staking token to secure the PoS blockchain.
+- **Staking.** Similar to the ATOM token in the Cosmos Hub, the FURY token will be used as a staking token to secure the PoS blockchain.
-- **Transaction Fee.** The GRID token will also be used to pay fees for all transactions in the GRID network.
+- **Transaction Fee.** The FURY token will also be used to pay fees for all transactions in the FURY network.
-- **Service Fee.** It is required that service providers in the GRID network charge service fees denominated in the GRID token.
+- **Service Fee.** It is required that service providers in the FURY network charge service fees denominated in the FURY token.

-It is intended that the GRID network will eventually support all whitelisted fee tokens from the Cosmos network, which can be used to pay the transaction fees and service fees.
+It is intended that the FURY network will eventually support all whitelisted fee tokens from the Cosmos network, which can be used to pay the transaction fees and service fees.

 ## Staking Rewards